QuTech-Delft/compute-runtime-schema/docs/messages.md

 ## Base message

-The message described below has the most basic information needed for a message, either in the active or passive modus.
+The message described below has the most basic information needed for a message, either for requests or publish.
 The information contained within these messages is sufficient for non-iterative communication, e.g. requesting system information.
 These messages would be sent only once and not be part of a longer session.

 ### Base request